tobyweston/blog/source/_posts/2016-08-13-type-classes.md

 ### Step 3a.
 Call the Type Class

-The whole point of the pattern is to be able to provide common behaviour to classes without tight coupling or by modifying them at all.
+The whole point of the pattern is to be able to provide common behaviour to classes without tight coupling or even by modifying them at all.
 So far, we've created specific behaviours for our classes (like `plus` above) conforming to our "contract" type class `C`.

 To call that behaviour, we use Scala's `implicit` semantics to find an appropriate implementation.
 It binds a concrete type of `T` (let's say `Int`) with it's corresponding type class (`NumberLikeInt`).
 It means we only need one method for all number-like types.